Updated: May 15, 2021

 I know, you think you are just doing the right thing by making sure everyone is happy.
-You're always helpful and giving, there when someone needs you and never asking for anything in return.
+You're always helpful and giving, there when someone needs you, and never asking for anything in return.
 You're willing to extend yourself with no problem.
-And even when you do have a problem, you keep it to yourself and offer your efforts anyway.
+And even when you do have a problem, you keep it to yourself.
 That's what you are supposed to do for others, right?
-Weeeeell, if extending yourself for others is causing you to neglect your own life and wellness, then that isn't 'just doing the right thing', it's codependent.
+Well, if extending yourself for others is causing you to neglect your own life and wellness, then that isn't 'just doing the right thing', it's a sign of codependence.

 If you are:

-relying on relationships with others for your emotional fulfillment and self-identity
+excessively relying on others for emotional fulfillment and self-identity

 expecting others to make you happy and vice versa